 If your home has sustained structural damage, then a home inspection for insurance purposes is likely to be a wise move.
 While getting a home inspection could result in an increased premium, if you later need to make a claim and the structural damage hasn’t been taken into account on your policy, it could be invalid.

-Some insurance providers may require a home insurance inspection before they offer coverage.
-This will most likely be the case with properties that are old or located in a high-risk area.
+Some insurance providers may require a home insurance inspection before offering coverage.
+This is most likely the case with properties that are old or located in high-risk areas.
+What home insurance covers can vary based on different factors such as the type of policy, the location, and the insurance provider.

 If You’re a Buyer